 The idea is to provide the data users need as well as lots of new applications to make that data even easier to analyze.
 You can browse the apps and browse the data feeds Intrinio provides and see the prices, terms, and limits for those products in the Marketplace.

 Signing up for Intrinio is free and easy- all we require is an email and a password, no credit card, no spam.
 You can signup at www.intrinio.com/login.
 This will give you access to your account page where you will see your subscriptions as well as tutorials for accessing Intrinio data through an Excel add-in or directly through an API.

 On this page, you will see the data feeds you have subscribed to.

 These data feeds, also referred to as APIs, most have short, free trial plans with limited access- this allows you to test the data out in some of the applications available in the market.
-You can click "Usage" on any of your plans to see how many API calls you made today as well as your trend over time.
+You can click “Usage” on any of your plans to see how many API calls you made within your subscription’s allotted time period as well as your trend over time.